How to Flash Stock ROM on Samsung Devices using Odin Tool

 7: Start Flashing the Samsung firmware with Odin

 After you have loaded the firmware in Odin, Press the Start button located at the bottom of the screen to start the process of flashing.

 8: Finishing the Installation process of Stock Firmware

-The process will take few minutes, and you will see a message saying “PASS” on a green color background.
-After that, the device will reboot automatically and should be running on a new firmware.
+The process will take a few minutes, and you will see a message saying “PASS” on green colour background.
+After that, the device will reboot automatically and should be running on the new firmware.

 These were the easy steps to Install Stock Firmware on Samsung devices using Odin flashing tool.